-Today, we are talking tools!
-Not just any tools—but the five basic tools you need to get you started with woodworking.
-And you can buy all five for less than $500 total!!
+If you’ve ever wanted to get started woodworking, but are overwhelmed with what tools you REALLY need, this is the post for you.
+Today, we are talking tools–the five basic tools you need to get you started with woodworking.
+And you can buy all five for about $500 total!!

-Before I give you my list, I am assuming (and yes, I know what assuming does) that you already have a tape measure, screwdriver and a hammer.
-These are common household items that most people (woodworkers or not) keep around the house.
-If you don’t have one, they are a few bucks each and WELL worth the investment.
-AND they are my favorite types of stocking stuffers—even if it is just July, it’s already on my mind 🙂
+Before I give you my list, I am assuming that you already have a tape measure, screwdriver and a hammer–those kind of basic tools everyone should have lying around the house.
+If you don’t have these, they are a few bucks each and WELL worth the investment.
+Definitely grab those first, then proceed with the following 🙂

-In order of (in my own opinion) importance, here are the five basic tools that will give you the most bang for your buck.
+In order of (in my own opinion) importance, here are the five basic tools that will give you the most bang for your buck when you are starting out.
 This post contains affiliate links for your convenience.
 I am only linking to products that I personally use and recommend.
 See disclosure policy for more details.

-The first tool I ever purchased was a jigsaw.
+The first power tool I ever purchased was a jigsaw.
 I have no regrets about that.
+If anyone ever asks what tool they should get first, I always recommend a jig saw.
+It’s cheap, versatile, and you’d be surprised what you can make with a hammer, nails, and a jig saw.
 I bought the cheapest one that I could find and it had good reviews.
-This is the one I have and I LOVE it.
-It was cheap and does everything I need it to do so far.
+This is the one I started out on and it served me well for many years.

-My first projects were making things from pallet boards.
+My very first projects were making things from pallet boards.
 I cut the boards to size using my jig saw.
-It’s not quite as good as using a miter saw, but it got me by for a while with sufficient results.
-Even now that I have a miter saw, I still use my jig saw A LOT to make notches (like for my outdoor table), or fun designs (like these deer heads last Christmas).
+It’s not quite as efficient as using a miter saw, but it got me by for a while with sufficient results.
+Even now that I have a miter saw, I still use my jig saw A LOT to make notches, or to cut fun designs like this leaf sign.

 Any cuts that seem a little too dangerous for making on my miter saw, I will use my jigsaw.
 It’s an EXCELLENT beginner tool and much safer than larger power saws.

 Just like a hammer and tape measure, a drill is something a lot of people already keep on hand for small household projects.
-Danny and I started out on a SUPER cheap drill when we first got married and quickly learned that this was not something to cheap out on.
+I started out on a SUPER cheap drill and quickly learned that this was not something to cheap out on.
 If you plan to do much woodworking, invest in a quality drill.
 It doesn’t have to be the best of the best, but do at least get a mid-grade drill.

-We use a Dewalt 20V drill.
-It’s kind of embarrassing how much I love this drill.
+I used this Dewalt 20V drill for YEARS.
+It’s kind of embarrassing how much I loved this drill.
 I got so used to having a crappy one, that once I got a good one, I was hooked on it.
 While you are getting the drill, don’t forget drill bits.
 Don’t cheap out on those either.
 Trust me.
 You will use a drill on almost every project, so the investment is definitely worth it.

 This was actually not one of my first tools, but looking back, I wish it had been.
 Once I got my Kreg Jig and figured out how to use it, I was able to make a whole lot more projects than I was able to before.

-There are a lot of options for Kreg Jigs—from little bitty to large benchtop mounted jigs.
-The one I use is one step up from the bottom.
-I am saving for the next step up (the K4), but the R3 does the job and doesn’t break the bank.
-I highly recommend starting on it to make sure you like it—it’s easy to use and doesn’t take up a lot of workspace.
+There are a lot of options for Kreg Pocket Hole Jigs—from little bitty to large benchtop mounted jigs.
+The R3 version I started out on is one step up from the bottom.
+But Kreg has since come out with a new 320 jig that I would definitely recommend over the R3 for about the same price.
+I recommend starting on one of these smaller jigs to make sure you like it—it’s easy to use and doesn’t take up a lot of workspace.

 Oh the miter saw—my most used tool.
 I mentioned that I started out on a jig saw.
 It got the job done fine without the large investment, BUT the miter saw was definitely a game changer.
 The cuts were straighter, faster, and cleaner than they were with my jig saw.

-When I bought my miter saw, I didn’t buy the cheapest, but I didn’t want to spend a ton of money.
+When I bought my first miter saw, I didn’t buy the cheapest, but I didn’t want to spend a ton of money.
 I started out with a small Hitachi.
-I LOVE my saw and it does a great job—I have no complaints.
-However, I do kind of wish I had gotten a larger one.
+(PS this saw is no longer available, but this is it’s replacement) It did a great job.
+However, I do kind of wish I had gotten a larger one to start out.
 Here’s the thing.
-I can cut up to a 1×6 board in one pass on my miter saw.
-But if I cut any larger than that, I have to flip the board over and cut again from the other side.
-That means if I’m making something from 1x8s or wider, I have to make twice as many cuts.
-Sometimes this is a pain.
-But it’s obviously not a big enough pain for me to spend the extra money to go buy a bigger one haha.
-Just something to consider.
-Either way, a miter saw of any size is guaranteed to be a good investment.
-Also, watch out for sales on this saw…it’s often listed on sale for $100 (that’s how I got mine!).
+I could cut up to a 1×6 board in one pass on my miter saw.
+But if I cut any larger than that, I had to flip the board over and cut again from the other side.
+That means if I’m making something from 1x8s or wider, I had to make twice as many cuts.

 Last but definitely not least is the nail gun.
-As far as fun factor goes, this is probably my favorite (as seen in all the pictures below).
+As far as fun factor goes, this is probably my favorite.
 You may not use it on every project, but the ones you do use it on, you will be SUPER glad you have it.

 Now, I’m not crazy rich or anything.
 I know that’s still a lot of money, but you will be able to make SO many things with just these five tools you seriously won’t believe it.
 And if you are just starting out, just buy one tool and try it out.
 You’ll be surprised how much you can make with just a jigsaw, hammer, nails and a screwdriver.
 I made tons of stuff!
 All you have to do is get started…where there is a will there is a way. 🙂

 These are just the basics and are definitely my most used tools.
-I highly recommend them all.
-If you already have all of the above tools, I will be talking about a few more of my favorites sometime soon, so stay tuned.
+If you already have all of the above tools, check out some of my tool reviews to see what you might want to pick up next.